 Build more with a better Weather API

 No matter what you’re building, you need quality weather data that is easy to work with.
-That’s why the Tomorrow.io weather API is build on AWS, Autodesk, REST API using JSON for the requests and the responses, with HTTPS support.
+That’s why the Tomorrow.io weather API is built on AWS, Autodesk, and REST API using JSON for the requests and the responses, with HTTPS support.

 Not sure where to start?
 Tomorrow.io offers in-depth weather API documentation with a ton of information about how to use our API to build your project.
 There are also multiple pricing tiers available, from our free weather API up to enterprise, depending on your data needs.

 But more importantly, you can do so much more with more in-depth and localized weather data.
 The use cases become far more interesting when you have a different kind of weather API like Tomorrow.io.
 For instance, you could: